 Some common obstacles to good 4D collaborations include:

 - Scarcity Mindedness – People who believe they don’t have enough, don’t feel so good about giving more; they tend to inject their financial concerns into the process too early, stunting creativity.

 - Timidity – People who value security over following the path with a heart don’t make good 4D team members.

 - Soullessness – People who’d rather keep doing soulless work will usually keep right on doing that.

 - Joylessness – 4D teams don’t like to include joyless, humorless people; they need people who can help inject fresh motivational energy to the team and keep the inspiration levels from dipping too much.

-For a 4D connection to work, you need to be a stickler for compatibility.
-Otherwise the team won’t synergize well.
+For a 4D co-creative connection to work, you need to be a stickler for compatibility.
+Otherwise the team won’t synergize.
 We all have to be willing to co-create an evolving group vision where no single person has complete control over the outcome.
 This is not an industrial age, hierarchical model.

 I feel I’m doing pretty good with meeting people who are interested in 4D connections and collaborations.
 I could use a bit more in my life, but I seem to be flowing in that directly naturally now, so I don’t feel a need to push.
-I expect that new opportunities will line up with relative ease, either with the same people or via referrals.
+I expect that new opportunities will line up with relative ease.

 So this is what I’m leaning into as we glide into 2014.
 Where is your path of personal growth taking you these days?
 What would you like to lean into this year?